Palliative care aims to enhance quality of life and allow people to maintain their independence

-Some palliative treatments may be able to slow the growth or spread of cancer if it cannot be cured.
+Some people receive palliative care for several years as improved cancer treatments may be able to slow or stop the spread of advanced disease and relive symptoms even if it can’t be cured.

 Palliative care can also help if you are experiencing depression or anxiety due to your cancer diagnosis.
 Counselling and support services can help address many fears, worries or conflicting emotions.